PFB-Diff: Progressive Feature Blending Diffusion for Text-driven Image Editing: Experiments

 Similar observations can be found in real image editing.
-Figure \ref{fig:coco} shows the results on COCOA-10k dataset.
-The complex scenes and text descriptions in COCOA-10k dataset make it a good benchmark for evaluating generalization ability.
+Figure \ref{fig:coco} shows the results on the COCOA-10k dataset.
+The complex scenes and text descriptions in the COCOA-10k dataset make it a good benchmark for evaluating generalization ability.
 Moreover, the masks in COCOA-10k are often incompatible with the target text prompts (e.g., the model is expected to generate a cat in an area shaped like a giraffe), allowing us to evaluate the robustness of mask-based methods to extreme masks.
 Even under such extreme masks, our method can still generate desired content while maintaining high quality and consistency.
 In contrast, other baselines either fail to generate desired objects/scenes or produce unwanted artifacts.

 Mask-based models can achieve satisfactory performance in background replacement by utilizing precise masks available in datasets like COCO \cite{coco}.
 However, such precise segmentation is not commonly available in real-world scenarios.
 In practice, users often provide rough masks, leading to foreground objects being segmented along with some original background information.
 For instance, when separating a horse from the grass, the extracted mask will inevitably include some portions of the surrounding grass.
 To assess the effectiveness of mask-based methods in practical settings, we provide dilated masks to these models.
-As illustrated, while BLDM \cite{bldm} successfully replaces the background, there are remnants of the old background content along the boundaries, resulting in an unnatural fusion.
+The dilated masks are visualized in the Appendix.
+As illustrated in Figure \ref{fig:coco}, while BLDM \cite{bldm} and DiffEdit-mask \cite{diffedit} successfully replace the background, there are remnants of the old background content along the boundaries, resulting in an unnatural fusion.
 In contrast, PFB-Diff effectively eliminates the interference of the old background associated with the mask, enabling a seamless fusion between the new scene and the foreground object.
 This demonstrates the ability of PFB-Diff to overcome challenges posed by imperfect masks and achieve superior results in terms of realistic background replacement.